History of India (1947–present): Prelude to the Emergency

-Economic and social problems, as well as allegations of corruption, caused increasing political unrest across India, culminating in the Bihar Movement.
-In 1974, the Allahabad High Court found Indira Gandhi guilty of misusing government machinery for election purposes.
+Raj Narain was the Samyukta Socialist Party Candidate and Indira's opponent in the 1971 Lok Sabha elections from Rai Bareli.
+Although he suffered a defeat from her in 1971 elections, he accused Indira Gandhi of corrupt electoral practices and filed an election petition against her.
+Four years later on 12 June 1975, the Allahabad High Court gave their verdict, and found Indira Gandhi guilty of misusing government machinery for election purposes.
 Opposition parties conducted nationwide strikes and protests demanding her immediate resignation.
 Various political parties united under Jaya Prakash Narayan to resist what he termed Gandhi's dictatorship.
 Leading strikes across India that paralysed its economy and administration, Narayan even called for the Army to oust Gandhi.

+Declaration of the emergency

-In 1975, Gandhi advised President Fakhruddin Ali Ahmed to declare a state of emergency under the constitution, which allowed the central government to assume sweeping powers to defend law and order in the nation.
+On 25 June 1975, Gandhi advised President Fakhruddin Ali Ahmed to declare a state of emergency under the constitution, which allowed the central government to assume sweeping powers to defend law and order in the nation.
 Explaining the breakdown of law and order and threat to national security as her primary reasons, Gandhi suspended many civil liberties and postponed elections at national and state levels.
-Non-Congress governments in Indian states were dismissed, and nearly 1,000 opposition political leaders and activists were imprisoned and a programme of compulsory birth control introduced.
+Non-Congress governments in Indian states were dismissed, and nearly 1,000 opposition political leaders and activists were imprisoned.
+Her government also introduced a contentious programme of compulsory birth control.
 Strikes and public protests were outlawed in all forms.